 Chris Johns: Is our faith in scientific forecast models misplaced?

-Epidemiological models are showing up their flaws.
-Japan, for instance, looks like it has managed the Covid-19 crisis well, but nobody seems to know why
+Japan, for instance, looks like it has managed Covid-19 well, but nobody seems to know why

 It’s slightly disconcerting to see published epidemiological models – ones used to inform policy – disparaged for their “15,000 lines of buggy code, written for a flu pandemic”.
 It’s downright worrying to see an eminent scientist speculate about “epidemiological dark matter” as the reason why Germany has had a relatively good crisis.
 Dark matter is the way physicists fudge their models to account for the existence of the universe.
 If the epidemiologists have to adopt those kinds of modelling tricks we might have grounds for concern.